 - It creates a sense of progress through the subject

 - It makes it much easier to make incorporate of some of the exciting online interactivity tools available

 - It better suits online study and the way many students study.

-Canvas and Zoom are not social media platforms and may be unfamiliar to students.
+The LMS and Zoom are not social media platforms and may be unfamiliar to students.
 Many of these technologies are specific to LMS and educational settings, and new or returning students may not be familiar with the LMS features and academic 'netiquette'.
 Compared to social media sites and commercial websites, these tools require different communication strategies.

-To support students in using these technologies and strategies, begin your subject’s Zoom and Canvas interactive sessions with low-stakes activities (for example ice-breakers) that introduce students to the technologies being used and how you would like them to interact.
+To support students in using these technologies and strategies, begin your subject’s Zoom and LMS interactive sessions with low-stakes activities (for example ice-breakers) that introduce students to the technologies being used and how you would like them to interact.
 If you think it useful, post an exemplar post to your general Discussion and unpack what makes it a successful example.
 You could invite comment on your exemplar and allow your students to contribute to protocols and expectations.

 If possible, it can be helpful to outline and model your expectations early in the semester.
 This could include explanations of how you intend to use technology such as pre-recorded videos, discussion activities and Zoom sessions.
 You could explain their function and their regularity, and model best practice communication techniques and posts.
 You could also provide links to technical support for your students for any educational technologies you intend to use.